Maeevick/maeevick.rs/README.md

-# maeevick.rs
-Experimental maeevick.com with Rust + Yew + Tailwind
+# Experimental maeevick.com with Rust

+I (re)build my website with Rust an experiment with its ecosystem

+- [x] Yew: pretty straight forward for a former React / Elm developer.
+- [x] Trunk: recommended by Yew's team and pretty cool tool.
+- [x] Tailwind: need some Trunk's config and NPX but stays my favorite CSS tool.